opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

  }
  ```

-## Lucene byte vector
+## Byte vector

 By default, k-NN vectors are `float` vectors, where each dimension is 4 bytes.
-If you want to save storage space, you can use `byte` vectors with the `lucene` engine.
+If you want to save storage space, you can use `byte` vectors with the `faiss` and `lucene` engine.
 In a `byte` vector, each dimension is a signed 8-bit integer in the [-128, 127] range.

 Byte vectors are supported only for the `lucene` and `faiss` engines.
 They are not supported for the `nmslib` engine.
 {: .note}